Anuj Nayyar: Recognition and legacy

+On the 76th Republic Day (26 Jan 2025), India paid tribute to Kargil hero as Southern Railway dedicated a locomotive in his name "Captain Anuj Nayyar".

 Maha Vir Chakra citation

 In Media

 Following Nayyar's death, his heroics during the war were widely covered by Delhi's print media with editorials like Times of India and Hindustan Times running full-page descriptions of his Kargil mission.
 The plight and ill-treatment of his parents by Indian government officials after his death became the subject of several short telefilms and was widely reported in the Indian news media.
 Several books and Indian films were made to depict Anuj's life and glorify his contribution to the Indian Army.